Incremental Stability and Performance Analysis of Discrete-Time Nonlinear Systems using the LPV Framework: Example

-Using Definition \ref{def:lpvemb}, the differential form of the closed-loop dynamics of the DT controller and discretized unbalanced disk dynamics is computed and is embedded in an LPV representation on the compact region\footnote{Note restricting the control input $u$ of the plant to a compact set, will also restrict the controller state $x_\mr{c}$ and the generalized disturbance $w$ to compact sets, although these are not explicitly stated.} $x_1(k)\in[-\pi,\pi]$, $x_2(k)\in[-10,10]$ and $u(k)\in[-10,10]$, with scheduling-variable $\rho=\col(\rho_1,\rho_2,\rho_3)=\col(x_1,x_2,u)$.
+Using Definition \ref{def:lpvemb}, the differential form of the closed-loop dynamics of the DT LTI controller and discretized unbalanced disk dynamics is computed and is embedded in an LPV representation on the compact region\footnote{One can also restrict the controller state $x_\mr{c}$ and the generalized disturbance $w$ to compact sets such that $u(k)\in[-10,10]$, although these are not explicitly given.} $x_1(k)\in[-\pi,\pi]$, $x_2(k)\in[-10,10]$ and $u(k)\in[-10,10]$, with scheduling-variable $\rho=\col(\rho_1,\rho_2,\rho_3)=\col(x_1,x_2,u)$.
 Next, an upper-bound for the induced \dlitwo-gain of the closed-loop interconnection on the compact region is computed using the results of Theorem \ref{thm:li2gain} and Theorem \ref{thm:incrdissipLPV}.
 To reduce the infinite set of LMIs to a finite set of LMIs, a gridding-based method is used, due to the complexity of the discretized plant, whereby the compact region of the LPV embedding is equidistantly gridded with 11 grid-points in each dimension resulting in a total of 1331 grid-points.
 Solving the optimization problem results in an upper-bound for the induced \dlitwo-gain of $\gamma = 0.220$ for the closed-loop interconnection on the compact region.
-In order to compute the closed-loop \dltwo-gain of the closed-loop interconnection, the DT primal form on the plant \eqref{eq:dtubdisk} is embedded in a grid-based LPV model using the technique described in \cite{Koelewijn2021} on the aforementioned equidistant grid.
+In order to compute the closed-loop \dltwo-gain of the closed-loop interconnection, the DT primal form in the plant \eqref{eq:dtubdisk} is embedded in a grid-based LPV model using the technique described in \cite{Koelewijn2021} on the aforementioned equidistant grid.
 The closed-loop interconnection of the LTI controller and primal form of the plant obtains an upper-bound for the \dltwo-gain\footnote{Note that the \dltwo-gain is smaller than the \dlitwo-gain, as the \dlitwo-gain is a stronger notion.} of $\gamma_{\ell_2}=0.219$

 For comparison, an LPV version of the controller is also heuristically designed, where $B_\mr{c}$ is taken the same as for the LTI controller \eqref{eq:dtcontroller}, but $C_\mr{c}$ and $D_\mr{c}$ are made parameter-varying by taking $C_\mr{c}(\rho) = -0.5-\tfrac{1}{20}\sin(\rho_1)$ and $D_\mr{c}(\rho) = $ (hence, they only vary in $\rho_1=x_1$).
 For the closed-loop interconnection of the LPV controller and the primal form of the plant an upper-bound for the \dltwo-gain is computed using a standard grid-based LPV method, resulting in $\gamma_{\ell_2} = 0.179$, which is better than the closed-loop interconnection with the LTI controller.
 However, unlike the closed-loop with the LTI controller, the closed-loop with LPV controller does \emph{not} have a bounded \dlitwo-gain.